-Wildwood Villas I, located in Statesboro, Bulloch County, Georgia, was originally built in 1985 and has operated under the Rural Development 515 (RD 515) program since that time.
-The project contains 53 general-occupancy, none of which receive Rental Assistance (RA) directly from Rural Development.
-One two-bedroom unit is a manager's unit, which is excluded from the remainder of this report.
-According to management, the project is currently 100% occupied and maintains a one-household waiting list.
+Wildwood Villas II, located in Statesboro, Bulloch County, Georgia, was originally built in 1988 and has operated under the Rural Development 515 (RD 515) program since that time.
+The project contains 58 senior age 62+ units, 52 of which receive Rental Assistance (RA) directly from Rural Development.
+One of the subject units is a manager's unit, which is excluded from the remainder of this report.
+The RA requires tenants to pay up to 30% of their adjusted gross incomes towards housing costs (collected rent and tenant-paid utilities).
+According to management, the project is currently 100% occupied and maintains a 12-household waiting list.

 The proposed Tax Credit renovations, which will be financed through the 4% Tax-Exempt Bond program, will involve the extensive rehabilitation of each unit and the community spaces.
-Once renovations are complete, the project will continue to target general occupancy households with incomes up to 60% of Area Median Household Income (AMHI).
-Notably, the project will continue to operate under the RD 515 program.
-The developer has also indicated that a Private Rental Assistance (PRA) subsidy will also be provided to all current unassisted tenants.
-This subsidy will prevent rent increases on current unassisted tenants at the property, post renovations.
+Once renovations are complete, the project will continue to target senior age 62+ households with incomes up to 60% of Area Median Household Income (AMHI).
+Notably, the project will continue to operate under the RD 515 program and all 52 units of RA will be retained.
 All renovations are expected to be completed in 2019.
 Additional details of the subject project are as follows:

-- 1. PROJECT NAME: - 2.
-PROPERTY LOCATION:
+1. PROJECT NAME: Wildwood Villas II

+2. PROPERTY LOCATION: 54 Wildwood Circle